anyaharter97/notes/reference_virt_libvirt.md

   Also, NEVER install it, always just run it from source (in this case, the git repo)

 #### Running from Source
-1. There is already LibVirt running on the Fedora distribution, so in order to run the version from git you have to stop the process...
+1. There is already libvirt running on the Fedora distribution, so in order to run the version from git you have to stop the process...
-`sudo systemctl stop libvirtd` stops the daemon LibVirt process
+`sudo systemctl stop libvirtd` stops the daemon libvirt process
 (`sudo systemctl start libvirtd` starts it again)

     >**Note:**